DhayalAarthi/CompetitiveProgramming/Hackerrank/C/ConditionalStatementsInC/readme.md

 <b>Explanation</b>

-1. ```int n;```  Declaring variable n and allocating memory as integer, which is specific to the compilers few compilers allocated 4 bytes and recent compilers allocating 8 bytes.
+1. ```int n;```  Declaring variable "n" and allocating memory as integer, which is specific to the compilers few compilers allocated 4 bytes and recent compilers allocating 8 bytes.
 As we didn't mentioned anything before the int, it takes as ```unsigned int a;``` which can store negative value also as value.

 2. ```scanf("%d",&n);``` scanf is the functio allows program to get input from standard in which is generally from keyboard.
 As developer specified ```%d``` it reads input as int and store in the location of n which specified as ```&n```.